Linear motor: Induction

 In this design, the force is produced by a moving linear magnetic field acting on conductors in the field.
 Any conductor, be it a loop, a coil or simply a piece of plate metal, that is placed in this field will have eddy currents induced in it thus creating an opposing magnetic field, in accordance with Lenz's law.
 The two opposing fields will repel each other, thus creating motion as the magnetic field sweeps through the metal.

 Homopolar

-In this design a large current is passed through a metal sabot across sliding contacts that are fed from two rails.
+In this design a large current is passed through a metal sabot across sliding contacts that are fed by two rails.
 The magnetic field this generates causes the metal to be projected along the rails.

 Tubular

-Efficient and compact design applicable to replacement of pneumatic cylinders.
+Efficient and compact design applicable to the replacement of pneumatic cylinders.

 Piezoelectric

 Piezoelectric drive is often used to drive small linear motors.